Office: Curtis Hall, 2nd Floor

-Diane R. Bessel, PhD, LMSW, CNM currently serves as Assistant Professor and Undergraduate Program Director of the Sociology and Social Work Department at Daemen College.
+Diane R. Bessel, PhD, LMSW, CNM, currently serves as Assistant Professor and Graduate Program Director of the Sociology and Social Work Department at Daemen College.
 She is responsible for establishing program vision and policy; determining curriculum content; allocating program resources; and advising, instructing, and assessing students in conjunction with other faculty.
 She also regularly engages with community members to identify opportunities to apply program resources to address local social problems.

 Prior to joining Daemen College, Dr. Bessel served as the Director of Research, Investments, and Advocacy at the United Way of Buffalo & Erie County.
 She was responsible for regularly assessing community trends for the purposes of coordinated planning and decision-making related to the annual expenditure of over $5 million in local funds.
 Dr. Bessel evaluated the performance of 80+ programs and initiatives and provided capacity building training and technical assistance.
 She was also responsible for developing and implementing the organization’s legislative advocacy agenda.

 Dr. Bessel has also worked as a consultant to nonprofit organizations, government groups, and foundations on a wide range of issues including homelessness, poverty, family violence, elder abuse, economic self-sufficiency, school readiness, and access to healthcare.
 She has written more than twenty reports based on her community-based research activities.
 Dr. Bessel's current research focuses on the use of interprofessional collaboration and community-based initiatives to address complex social problems.
 She currently teaches generalist practice (Social Work Method, Groups, Organizations and Communities), research (I and II), and social policy courses.